JukkaL/alore/README.txt

 ---------------------

 The easiest way to use Alore in Windows is to download the Windows installer from http://www.alorelang.org/ and use it to install Alore.
+[It should be available any day now...
+Until it is, build from source (see below).]

 You may also wish to add c:\Alore to your PATH (assuming you used the default target folder when installing).
 Do it like this in Command prompt: